game, game. repeat.

 The Haskell Programming Book Isn't Good Enough

-Sat 15 October 2016 #leadership
+Sat 15 October 2016 #Leadership

 We (the human race) spend/waste an enormous amount of energy writing code that won’t last.
 We constantly cut ourselves on the sharp edges of C, PHP, Perl, Ruby, Java, and lots of other languages that were the best and brightest of their day, but they don’t go far enough protecting us from our own stupidity, laziness, distractedness, busyness…